Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            - When packaging to DASH, an adaptation set is created for each switching set ingested.
            - The near constant fragment duration is used to generate segment template based presentation using either $Number$ or $Time$.
-           - In case changes happen, the packager can update the manifest and embed in-band events to trigger manifest updates in the fragments.
+           - In case changes happen, the packager can update the manifest and embed inband events to trigger manifest updates in the fragments.
            - The DASH Packager encrypts media segments according to key information available.
-This key information is typically exchanged by protocols defined in Content Protection Interchange Format (CPIX).
+This key information is typically exchanged by protocols defined in CPIX.
 This allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest
-           - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signaled in kind box
+           - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signaled in kind box.
            - In case a fragment is missing and SegmentTimeline is used, the packager may signal a discontinuity in the MPD.
            - In case a low latency mode is used, the packager may make output available before the entire fragment is received using HTTP chunked transfer encoding.
-           - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled etc.
+           - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled, etc.
            - The packager uses DASH or HLS Ingest (as specified in Section 6) to push content to the origin server of a CDN.
               Alternatively, it could also make content directly available as an origin server.
 In this case DASH/HLS Ingest is avoided, and the packager also serves as the origin server.
-           - The packager converts the timed metadata track and uses it to convert to either MPD Events or in-band events. signaled in the manifest.
+           - The packager converts the timed metadata track and uses it to convert to either MPD events or inband events. signaled in the manifest.
            - The packager may also generate HLS or other streaming media presentations based on the input.
            - In case the packager crashes or fails, it will restart itself and wait for the ingest. source to perform the actions as detailed in the section on failover.

          The CDN consumes a DASH/HLS Ingest, or serves as a proxy for content delivered to a client.
-         The CDN, in case it is consuming the POST based DASH/HLS Ingest performs the following tasks
+         The CDN, in case it is consuming the POST based DASH/HLS Ingest performs the following tasks:
-           - it stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signaled in the manifest
+           - It stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signaled in the manifest.
-           - it occasionally deletes content based on instructions from the ingest source, in this setup the packager
+           - It occasionally deletes content based on instructions from the ingest source, in this setup the packager.
-           - in case low latency mode is used, content could be made available before the entire pieces of content are available
+           - In case low-latency mode is used, content could be made available before the entire pieces of content are available.
-           - It updates the manifest accordingly when a manifest update is received
+           - It updates the manifest accordingly when a manifest update is received.
-           - It serves as a cache proxy for HTTP get requests forwarded to the packager
+           - It serves as a cache proxy for HTTP get requests forwarded to the packager.

          In case the CDN serves as a proxy, it only forwards requests for content to the packager to receive the content,and caches relevant segments for a duration N until it expires.

       The client receives DASH or HLS streams, and is not affected by the specification of this work.
 Nevertheless, it is expected that by using a common media application format, less caching and less overhead in the network will result in a better user experience.
 The client still needs to retrieve license and key information by steps defined outside of this specification.
 Information on how to retrieve this information will typically be signaled in the manifest prepared by the packager.

       This example aims to illustrate how the specification defined in this document can be used to provide a live streaming presentation to clients, this example does not preclude other ways of using the